christineymshen/christineymshen.github.io/_pages/about.md

 I enjoy studying statistical theory and hope to be able to develop theory and methodologies myself.
 I find myself drawn to further studies of mathematics.
 I like coding, especially algorithmic optimization -- I'm obsessed with (even just temporarily) reducing entropy in my life in every possible way.
 Generally I'm curious to learn about different perspectives to look at the world.

 Currently I'm enjoying my cannot-go-back-home-yet-still-hope-it-never-ends summer days.
-I'm slowly brownion-motioning in things I'm interested in, and fortunately with people I like, a lot.
+I'm slowly brownion-motioning in things I'm interested in.

 The icon of my webpage is the Chinese character of my last name, said to be written by [Wang XiZhi](http://www.sfds.cn/6C88/1025905.html), or at least in his calligraphy style I guess.